-- Whether the removal of the tree(s) would have a significant negative environmental impact; - Whether the proposed removal would not result in clear-cutting, but would result in thinning or stand improvement; - Whether replanting would be necessary to ensure adequate regeneration; - Whether the removal would create the potential for soil erosion; - Whether any other limitations or conditions should be imposed in accordance with sound tree management practices; and - What the extent of the resulting oak woodland coverage would be.
+- Whether the removal of the tree(s) would have a significant negative environmental impact; - Whether the proposed removal would not result in clear-cutting, but would result in thinning or stand improvement; - Whether replanting would be necessary to ensure adequate regeneration; - Whether the removal would create the potential for soil erosion; - Whether any other limitations or conditions should be imposed in accordance with sound tree management practices; and - What the extent of the remaining oak woodland coverage would be after firewood cutting.

 Fines shall be issued to any person, firm, or corporation that is not exempt from the standards included in this ORMP who impacts an oak woodland without first obtaining an oak woodland removal permit.
 Fines may be as high as three times the current oak woodland in-lieu fee amount.
-If an oak woodland is impacted without an oak woodland removal permit, in addition to issuing a fine, the County may choose to deny or defer approval of any applications for development of that property for a period of up to 5 years.
+If an oak woodland is impacted without an oak woodland removal permit, in addition to issuing fines and penalties, any and all applications for development of that property shall be deemed incomplete unless and until the property owner enters into a settlement agreement with the County or all code enforcement and/or criminal proceedings are complete and all penalties, fines and sentences are paid or fulfilled.
 All monies received as fines for illegal oak tree and woodland removal shall be deposited in the County's Oak Woodland Conservation Fund.